ClaudiaAngela/PD-Project-/README.md

   - First, only the last (classification) layer of the model is trained, allowing rapid adaptation.
   - Then, the entire model is unfrozen and trained for a few more epochs (full fine-tuning).
   - This approach maximizes knowledge transfer while preventing overfitting and reducing compute requirements.
+- **Model used for fine-tuning:**
+  - The fine-tuning was performed using a **ResNet18 model pretrained on ImageNet**.
+  - The model was adapted to accept single-channel audio features and trained further on the Parkinson's speech data.

 ---